 I graduated as a doctor in 1991 and spent roughly 20 years working mainly as a General Practitioner.

-- Mindfulness Training since 2012 Including Mindfulness Teacher Training, ongoing supervision as needed and ongoing retreats.
+Mindfulness Training since 2012 Including Mindfulness Teacher Training.

 Three years in the hospital system including Fremantle Hospital, King Edward Memorial Hospital and Princess Margaret Hospital.Including training in general medicine, general surgery, emergency, peadiatrics and womens health.I also worked in Palliative Care at Hollywood Hospital and at Family Planning WA.